romi/plant-imager/README.md

 - _PlantImager_: hardware control of the ROMI _3D plant imager_.
 - _VirtualPlantImager_: simulate the plant imager using [LPY](https://github.com/fredboudon/lpy) to generate virtual plants and [Blender](https://www.blender.org/) for rendering. **We recommend using it inside a docker container.**

+The API documentation of the `plantdb` library can be found here: https://romi.github.io/plant-imager/

 ## Getting started
 Clone the repository and initialize the submodules (`plantdb` & `romistask`).